 Physical: Patients with anxiety disorders often experience racing heartbeat, rapid breathing, a dry mouth, nausea, dizziness and light-headedness as a result of excessive stress hormones and other bodily chemicals

 Behavioural: The behavioural patterns of a person with anxiety include avoidance of everyday situations such as work, family or social situations; it can even lead to fear or uncomfortable worry when leaving the house

 Psychological: People with anxiety perceive danger to be more amplified than necessary resulting in underestimation in their coping abilities

-Lakeside Clinic provides all inpatient and day patient participants with the highest level of treatment and counselling for anxiety disorders.
+Ramsay Clinic Lakeside provides all inpatient and day patient participants with the highest level of treatment and counselling for anxiety disorders.

-The day programs offered at Lakeside Clinic are an important part of your journey of recovery from a mental health disorder.
+The day programs offered at Ramsay Clinic Lakeside are an important part of your journey of recovery from a mental health disorder.

 Our day programs are beneficial if your referring clinician thinks you would benefit from being part of a supportive group psychotherapy program, where people help each other by sharing experiences and you can see that you are

 If you have been an inpatient, our day programs can provide additional support while you continue to work on any skills you learnt in hospital with the aim of breaking the cycle of relapse and the need for re-hospitalisation.

 You will learn how to manage your thoughts, feelings and behaviours in a healthy way so you can develop a new understanding of ‘self’ and how you can improve your own life.
 Cognitive Behaviour Therapy, as well as other